-A Few Questions with Bridge Vice President, Lisa Rooney!< Back to the TEFL News
+A Few Questions with Bridge Vice President, Lisa Rooney!By Bridge

 Are you wanting to know more about teaching abroad or launching a new career?
 Lisa Rooney, Vice President of Bridge, told us about her experiences getting started with teaching English as a foreign language abroad.